mattcl/aoc-benchmarks/SPECIFICATION.md

 Where the solution values are whatever appropriate type for the given day's answer.* The solution values will be converted to strings for checking purposes.

+> [!IMPORTANT]
-\*For days where you're outputting ascii art to the screen, output with the expected characters.
+> *For days where you're outputting ascii art to the screen, output with the expected characters.
 The output will be trimmed of leading and trailing newlines/whitespace.